The Wicked City (1992 film): Plot

 The story takes place in Hong Kong in a conflict between worlds of Humans and "Rapters" ("Reptoids" in some dubbed versions) before the handover.
 A special police unit in the city are investigating a mysterious drug named "Happiness".
 Taki, one of the policemen, meets his old lover Windy, who is a rapter and now a mistress of a powerful old rapter named Daishu.
 Taki and other special police members track down and fight Daishu, but later find that he hoped to coexist with humans.
 The son of Daishu, Shudo, is the mastermind.
 In the end Shudo is defeated, but Daishu and Taki's friends die, too.
 Windy leaves alone.

 The film begins with the sun setting in Tokyo.
 Unknown to most people, there is the demonic "Rapter World" in conflict with human world.
 Rapters shift their shapes and infiltrate human world.
 Taki (or "Leung", played by Leon Lai) is a sales of a Hong Kong import/export company, but that is only his cover.
 He reveals his real occupation when he hunts down a seductive spider-like rapter in Tokyo.
 Ken saved his life when Taki ran out of bullets.
 Taki belongs to the Anti-Rapter Special Police.
 One day he is transferred back to Hong Kong.
 The 1997 transfer of Hong Kong is near, Anti-Rapter Special Police Headquarter transferred many agents from Hong Kong to the United Kingdom.
 This is a chaotic period when Hong Kong is most vulnerable to rapters.
 That's why Taki is sent to Hong Kong to help.

 Also in the unit is Taki's buddy Ken Kai (or "Ying", Jacky Cheung).
-Ken's father fall in love with a rapter, thus in the veins of Ken flows the black blood of rapter, which caused distrust on him every time.
-But he always hopes to prove his humanity.
+Being the son of a human father and a Rapter mother, Ken faces frequent distrust and discrimination amongst his fellow work colleagues due to being half human.
 Besides Taki, Orchid ("Loh", by Carman Lee) is the only one in the unit on his side.
 When Ken felt Taki did not trust him well enough, Taki tells him about his past relationship with a rapter, Windy ("Gaye", Michelle Reis).
-Taki was ordered to arrest Windy and was critically injured by the other rapters who were hunting down Windy.
-Windy healed him out of goodwill, as she escaped to the human world in hope for peace.
-Windy became Taki's informant against raptors and the two become romantically bound.
-However Taki was afraid he will step into Ken's father's shoes, and he eventually ran away from Windy.
+Taki was ordered to arrest Windy and was critically injured by the other rapters who were hunting her down.
+Windy healed him out of goodwill, and escaped to the human world in hope for peace.
+Windy eventually became Taki's informant against the raptors, and the two become romantically bound.
+However, Taki, fearing he will turn out similar to Ken's father, ran away.